rl-institut/open_plan/docs/view_components/view_component_template.rst

 Attributes
 ^^^^^^^^^^
 ..
-Please refer to the definition of what an attribute is in the tool_interface.rst fileg
+Please refer to the definition of what an attribute is in the tool_interface.rst file
 ..
 The properties should be filled in only if applicable.

 **Attribute A**